Younes Bahonar

 Younes Bahonar (یونس باهنر, born on April 12, 1977) is a retired Iranian football player.
-He has played for Persepolis.
-In his late years of his career, he Captained three Tabrizi clubs: Tractor, Machine Sazi and Gostaresh.
+He has played as a defender for Persepolis and the Iran national team.
+In the later years of his career, he captained three Tabrizi clubs: Tractor, Machine Sazi and Gostaresh.

 Club career

 In 1991, he joined Tavanir Club at East Azerbaijan Province League and then Basij Tabriz.
 He finally joined Tabriz number one team Tractor in 1996.